Pok1990/bs_to_downloader/README.md

 ## notice

-only streamcloud-references can be Downloaded. in some times they aren't streamcloud references and the program will skip these. you get not a message from that.
+only streamcloud-references can be Downloaded. in some cases they aren't streamcloud references and the program will skip these, but you will notice this if you read the output.

 the program works straight line, no threading or other fancy magic.